Before I started juicing, I don’t think I’ve ever drunk freshly squeezed pineapple juice.

-So when I started juicing, I thought that this is a great opportunity to juice pineapple and see how fresh pineapple juice would taste like so here goes.
+So when I started juicing, I thought that this is an excellent opportunity to juice pineapple and see how fresh pineapple juice would taste like, so here goes.

 Step 2: Slice off the skin

 Even if you can juice the skin of pineapple, I took it off because pineapples grow on the ground.
 And I didn’t want any potential contamination from soil sediments.
 But if you’re planning to juice the skin, make sure it’s organic.

 Step 3: Slice it in columns from top to bottom.

 There you go, this 3 step process will allow you to juice pineapple in any slow juicer.
 Remember, if you’re using a horizontal auger juicer, you’ll have to chop it into smaller pieces to fit in the feed chute.
 Don’t discard the core because you’ll need it to push the softer pulp out the pulp ejector port to maximize yield.

 Here’s a pineapple juice recipe I’ve just concocted this morning.